-Lantana is common in the tropics and is even classified as invasive, but for a naturally drought-tolerant plant, they can probably be tamed.
-With interesting flower form and a profusion of different colors, you can grow a cottage flower garden in a dry garden.
+Lantana is common in the tropics and is even classified as invasive.
+But with trimming and care, you can grow it to your preference.
+With a profusion of different colors, you can grow a cottage flower garden in a dry landscape.

-Featured in 1998's The Mask Of Zorro, Romneyas, are indeed, native to California and northern Mexico.
+Featured in 1998's The Mask Of Zorro, Romneyas, are true, native to California and Northern Mexico.
 A white flashy flower head with an intense yellow center deserves a spot in your arid garden landscape.

-Oleander is native to the Mediterranean region to the Arabian peninsula but is also found in tropical regions around the world.
-Take precaution, though, this beautiful drought-resistant plant is one of the most poisonous ornamental plants.
+Oleander is native to the Mediterranean region to the Arabian peninsula.
+It is also found in tropical regions around the world.
+Take care though.
+This beautiful drought-resistant plant is one of the most poisonous ornamental plants.

-Primula, as a drought-tolerant plant, is attributed to its ability to thrive in inferior soil from the rocky Himalayas to boggy meadows.
+Primula, as a drought-tolerant plant, is due to its ability to thrive in inferior soil.
+You can find them in arid to dry landscapes from the rocky Himalayas to boggy meadows.

-Some varieties of purslane are considered weeds, being virtually hard to kill and easily proliferating.
-Use this to your advantage and grow an Alpine meadow-like landscape even in your waterless garden.
+Some varieties of purslane belong to the weed class.
+It's hard to kill and spreads fast.
+Use this to your advantage and grow an Alpine meadow-like landscape.
+Yes, even in your waterless garden.

-Pair scarlet sage with the equally drought-resistant purple wild sage and you’ve got a cottage flower garden-like landscape.
+Grow scarlet sage with the drought-resistant purple wild sage.
+You will get a cottage flower garden-like landscape.
 A flower garden with an explosion of colors is possible even in a dry, sandy, and rocky landscape.

 If you're looking to do a xeriscape for your dry landscape, stonecrops or ‘sedum' would be great.
-It is a leaf succulent flowering plant which does well in a rocky landscape.
+It is a leaf succulent flowering plant that does well in a rocky landscape.

 Succulents are all the rage these days with different varieties and interesting colors and forms.
 Besides that, its resistance to drought probably made it an endearing garden and indoor plant.